-- Whole-prostate cryotherapy freezes the whole prostate including healthy tissue.
+- Whole-prostate cryotherapy treats the whole prostate, including both the cancer cells and the healthy prostate tissue.

-- Focal cryotherapy freezes only the areas of the prostate where the cancer is.
-This means less healthy tissue is frozen compared to whole-prostate cryotherapy.
+- Focal cryotherapy only treats the part of the prostate where the cancer is.
+It uses fewer needles, which means that less healthy tissue is frozen than in whole-prostate cryotherapy.

-In the UK cryotherapy is only available in specialist centres or as part of a clinical trial.
-This is because it is newer than some other treatments, and we don't know as much about how well it works in the long term, including the risk of side effects.
-Read more about clinical trials.
+In the UK, cryotherapy is only available in specialist centres or as part of a clinical trial.
+This is because it is newer than some treatments, so we don't know as much about the risk of side effects or how well it works in the long term.

 Other treatment options